When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift

 \subsection{Leave-One-Dataset-Out (\lodo{}) Evaluation}

-We apply \textbf{Leave-One-Dataset-Out (\lodo{})} evaluation to prompt attack classification: for each dataset $D_i$ in our benchmark, we train a classifier on all other datasets $\{D_j : j \neq i\}$ and evaluate on the held-out $D_i$.
+Leave-one-domain-out cross-validation is an established protocol in domain generalization \citep{gulrajani2021domainbed, koh2021wilds}; our contribution is not the protocol itself but applying it at the dataset level to prompt-attack classification (where it has not been adopted) and quantifying the resulting CV-\lodo{} gap.
+For each dataset $D_i$ in our benchmark, we train a classifier on all other datasets $\{D_j : j \neq i\}$ and evaluate on the held-out $D_i$.
 This measures true out-of-distribution generalization, as the classifier has never seen any examples from the test dataset's distribution.
-Leave-one-domain-out cross-validation is an established protocol in domain generalization research \citep{gulrajani2021domainbed, koh2021wilds}; we adapt it here to evaluate whether prompt attack classifiers learn generalizable patterns or exploit dataset-specific shortcuts.

 Formally, let $\mathcal{D} = \{D_1, \ldots, D_K\}$ be our $K$ datasets.
 For each $i$, we compute: